Karl Heinrich Emil Becker

 Karl Heinrich Emil Becker (14 September 1879 – 8 April 1940) was a German weapons engineer and artillery general.
 He advocated and implemented close ties of the military to science for purposes of advanced weapons development.
-He was the head of the Army Ordnance Office, Senator of the Kaiser Wilhelm Society, first president of the Reich Research Council, the first general officer to be a member of the Prussian Academy of Sciences, as well as being a professor at both the University of Berlin and the Berlin Technical University.
-He was an early and key supporter of the development of ballistic rockets as weapons.
+He was the head of the Army Ordnance Office, Senator of the Kaiser Wilhelm Society, first president of the Reich Research Council, the first general officer to be a member of the Prussian Academy of Sciences, as well as being a professor at both the University of Berlin and Technische Universität Berlin.

+In the late 1920s, he realised that a loophole in the Treaty of Versailles allowed Germany to develop rocket weapons.
 The military-scientific infrastructure he helped implement supported the German nuclear energy program, known as the Uranium Club.
 Being depressed over heavy criticism from Hitler for shortfalls in munitions production, he committed suicide in 1940.
 He was given a State funeral.

 Career

 From 1898, Becker was a military engineer.

 From 1901 to 1903, Becker studied at the Munich Artillery and Engineering School.
 From 1906 to 1911, he studied at the Berlin Military Engineering Academy, specializing in ballistics under Carl Julius Cranz; from 1908 to 1911, he was a teaching assistant at the Ballistics Laboratory there.
 From 1911 to 1914, he was a member of the Artillery Examining Board.
 In 1913, Becker co-authored a revision of Cranz' classic text, Lehrbuch der Ballistik.

 During World War I, Becker held two positions.
-From 1914 to 1916, he commanded a 42-cm mortar battery.
+From 1914 to 1916, he commanded a 42cm mortar battery.
 From 1917 to 1919, he was an advisor on artillery ballistics at the Weapons and Equipment Inspection (Inspektion für Waffen und Gerät), which later became the Heereswaffenamt (HWA, Army Ordnance Office).

 From 1919 to 1923, Becker studied chemistry and metallurgy.
 He was awarded a doctorate of engineering in 1922, with a thesis on cathodic change of phenol.

 From 1922, Becker was an advisor to the HWA inspections office.

 Becker was aware of the advantages of a close relationship between the military and science in the development of future weapons technology.
 As early as 1924, he recommended the establishment of a central laboratory of chemistry and physics.
 But only when he was director of the Ballistics and Ammunition Department of the Weapons and Equipment Inspection (Inspektion für Waffen und Gerät) was he able to implement his recommendation.
 The Central Office of Army Physics and Army Chemistry (Zentralstelle für Heeresphysik und Heereschemie) was formed in 1926 and recognized as an Armed Forces department in 1929.
 When Adolf Hitler came to power in 1933, this department took on greater importance and received generous funding from the Reich.
 Its Research Department established top-quality facilities, one of them was the Heeresversuchsanstalt (Armed Forces testing station) in Gottow; it was under the direction Kurt Diebner and played a central role in the German nuclear energy project, also known as the Uranverein (Uranium Club).